-Each registered hit comes with light, sound and vibration effects, which makes it easier for all players to understand what’s going on during combat.
+Each registered hit comes with light, sound, and vibration effects, which makes it easier for all players to understand what’s going on during combat.
 There’s even a recoil effect which makes the game even more realistic.

 4. Ammo Indicator and Strength Switch

 When you’ve run out of ammunition, simply press the power core release button and put it back into the blaster.
-Once that’s done you’re fully loaded again and you can continue the battle.
+Once that’s done, you’re fully loaded and can continue the battle.